getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

     level="info"
 %}

-Discover lets you query raw event data in Sentry, across any number of projects within your organization.
+Discover helps you query raw event data in Sentry, across any number of projects within your organization.
 For more information on how to use the query builder and event fields, see the [full documentation on Discover]({%- link _documentation/workflow/discover.md -%}).

 [{% asset visibility/discover-results.png alt="Query results that summarize data for country codes by unique id." %}]({% asset visibility/discover-results.png @path %})